Shrek 4-D: Pre-show

 Participants are given their "OgreVision" 3-D Goggles as they enter a dungeon-like room with two giant television screens on either side.
-While loading the pre-show room attraction presenters commonly tell jokes to encourage people to move closer to each other in order to fit the capacity audience in the room.
+While loading the pre-showroom attraction presenters commonly tell jokes to encourage people to move closer to each other in order to fit the capacity audience in the room.
 The pre-show begins with the Three Little Pigs, Gingy, and Pinocchio revealing that Lord Farquaad has kidnapped them and is holding them in Castle Duloc's dungeon.
 Gingy flees in the middle of the explanation.
 The Magic Mirror begins to summarize the story of what happened before (i.e. the first Shrek film) by stating "A long time ago, in a galaxy far, far away..." as a spoof on Star Wars.
 When he is chastised, he quickly responds, "Sorry...I've been feeling really spaced out lately...".
 After the Mirror finishes, Farquaad appears and states that he intends to torture the fairytale creatures as well as the audience in order to find Shrek and Fiona.
 The monitor screen later shows a test card with Lord Farquaad in the center.
 The Mirror then warns the audience about safety.
-In the Hollywood version, Donkey appeared in audio animatronic form and interacted with the guests.
+In the Hollywood version, the 2015 refurbishment added Donkey appeared in audio animatronic form and interacted with the guests.
 With the addition of Donkey, the pre show was shorter in which it did not feature the recap of the story.
 Everything else was the same.
 In the Japan version, the Mirror tells the audience to put on their goggles.
 The cinema doors are then opened and guests take their seats in the theatre.

 Main show

 The main ride has the riders watch the short film with their OgreVision 3-D Googles in the theatre, while special effects simulate interaction with the events of the film.
-Although the animation is 3D, the ride is a 4D film, which incorporates physical effects including motion seats which tilt forward, backward, vibrate, and raise up and drop down during the show.
+Although the animation is 3-D, the ride is a 4-D film, which incorporates physical effects including motion seats which tilt forward, backward, vibrate, and raise up and drop down during the show.
 Water sprayers are attached to the back of each seat, to spray the face of the rider sitting behind it.
 Water sprayers on the ceiling spray riders seated on the front row.
 Multiple lighting effects are used, such as projected images of a moving waterfall on the walls, or "magical" sparkles of flickering light.
 Air blasters on the front of every seat blow air against riders neck and head.
 Leg ticklers are also used to simulate spiders crawling across the theater.
 Stationary seats, which do not move during the film, are marked and available for those who want to watch the film without the motion or vibration.
 Every other effect is available for the stationary seats.

 When the film ends, the fairy shot off with the champagne cork lands up in a speaker attached to the wall of the theater.
 In the Japan version, the screen splits open for guests to step through the post-show area leading to the gift shop.